DarishkaAMS/Py_Gms_Projects-Ukrainian_Games/README.md

 # cautious-octo-dollop

-Connect 4 - Pampushka and Galushka game
+INDEX:
-Pong - Blue and yellow Odesa pong game for beginners Snake - Classical Kyiv snake game
+Connect 4 - Pampushka and Galushka game - Using Pygame and NumPy Pong - Blue and yellow Odesa pong game for beginners - Using Turtle Snake - Classical Kyiv snake game - Using Pygame and tkinter Tetris - Lviv Sweets Tetris - Using Pygame
-Tetris - Lviv Sweets Tetris
+Chess - Smart Ukrainian online multiplayer game - Using sockets/networking and Pygame